cccbr/runningatower/content/docs/010-introduction/index.md

 ## Topics

-An overview of what is available in each chapter (listed top left).
+The following is an overview of what is in each chapter.

-Communication; keeping things running smoothly.
+Communication; how to keep things running smoothly.
 Communication with people external to the band.
 Liaison with relevant ***[authority](../170-glossary/#authority)***, Faculties, Contact details, Promotion.
 (Communications within a group of ringers are covered in [Building a Team](../090-buildingateam/).)

 Formalities; being compliant, safe and successful.
 Disclosure and Barring Service (DBS), General Data Protection Regulations (GDPR), Safeguarding.